-Two weeks ago I shared with you that my overwintered short-day onions were starting to bolt.
+Two weeks ago, I shared an update about a situation that many gardeners dread: my overwintered short-day onions had bolted.

-I showed you my attempt to save them by pulling off the tiny flower buds to see if I could prompt the onion to start bulbing again.
+I showed you all my attempt to salvage the situation by carefully removing the tiny flower buds from the stalk.

 The idea was to see if this action would redirect the onion’s energy back into bulbing.

 So, did it work?

 Unfortunately, based on my observations, it doesn’t seem to have made a difference.
 As you can see in the accompanying video, the stalk of the onion has indeed grown taller since I removed the flowering tip.
 However, there’s no sign that it has resumed the bulbing process.

 Interestingly, some other onions in the video are in the process of bulbing but haven’t yet sent up a flowering tip.
 This is a good sign, but it’s crucial to keep an eye on them.
 If they do start to grow a flowering tip in the future, their bulbing process will stop, just like their bolted counterparts.

 So, what are the options now?

 The only viable solution is to harvest the onions that have successfully formed bulbs.
 If I don’t, there’s a risk that water could seep into the flowering tip, leading to rot and making the onion unusable.
 It’s a hard decision to make, but it’s necessary to prevent further loss.

 On a brighter note, I do have some onions that are successfully bulbing up, and for that, I’m incredibly thankful.
 To mitigate the loss of the bolted onions, I had the foresight to plant extra intermediate-day onions for the spring season.
 This means that both my farmstand and my family’s stock of onions should remain in good shape despite this setback.